stephanme/nibe-mqtt-gateway/README.md

 When uploading a configuration, nibe-mqtt-gateway stores it in flash memory and reboots.

-- http://nibegw/config shows the current configuration as json, use as template
+- http://nibegw/config shows the current configuration as json, save e.g. as `config.json` and use as template
-- create a `config.json` file with correct configuratio
+- adapt `config.json` file (MQTT broker URL and credentials etc.)
 - upload `config.json`: `curl -X POST -H "Content-Type: application/json" -d @config.json http://nibegw/config`

 ### Trouble Shooting

-The pixel LED shows the status of nibe-mqtt-gateway:
+The RGB multi-functional LED shows the status of nibe-mqtt-gateway:
 - blue - initializing, waiting for IP address (blue blinking)
 - green blinking - running ok, connected with MQTT broker
 - orange blinking - error, got IP address but e.g. no connected with MQTT broker, check http://nibegw or logs